-IB Business Management HL/SL
+IB Business Management Study Guide

-Comprehensive coverage of the 2024 IB Business Management syllabus for both HL and SL: Introduction to business management, HRM, Finance & accounts, Marketing, Operations management — plus the full Business Management Toolkit (SWOT, STEEPLE, Ansoff, BCG, decision trees, descriptive statistics, circular models, plus HL tools like force field, Gantt, Hofstede, critical path, simple linear regression, contribution/absorption costing).
+Comprehensive coverage of the 2024 IB Business Management syllabus for both HL and SL: Introduction to business management, HRM, Finance & accounts, Marketing, Operations management: plus the full Business Management Toolkit (SWOT, STEEPLE, Ansoff, BCG, decision trees, descriptive statistics, circular models, plus HL tools like force field, Gantt, Hofstede, critical path, simple linear regression, contribution/absorption costing).
 Includes an Exams, IA & Command Terms section with Paper 1/2/3 (HL) guidance and the four key concepts (change, creativity, ethics, sustainability) woven throughout.

 Topics Covered